-1. Choose File | Save Project.
+1. Choose File | Save Project or select Open Project on the tool bar.

 3.6.4 Save As

 Use the Save As command under the File menu to create a new project that has identical processing options as the current project.
 This allows you to change the options in the new project and process the data without losing the solution computed by the original configuration.